sansbacher/docs/git/README.md

 This image shows the difference between Merge and Rebase, created using <https://learngitbranching.js>
 ![Merge vs Rebase](images/merge_vs_rebase.png)
 The image shows the Working Tree (at the **top**) _before_ Merge or Rebase.
 The (C#) circles represent Commits (in order they were made) and the black arrows show the parent of each Commit (C5's parent is C4, which has C3 as its parent, etc).
 The coloured blobs/arrows indicate Branches (master and dev).
 Thus at Commit C1 the dev Branch diverged from master, but master continued to have Commits made to it, while dev was simultaneously worked on.
 They now need to be re-joined:
- - The **middle** picture shows what it would look like after _Merging_ dev INTO master with `git merge dev` (with master Checkedout).
+ - The **middle** picture shows what it would look like after _Merging_ dev INTO master with `git merge dev` (with master Checked out).
 Note that a new Commit is created with 2 parents (C5 in master and C9 in dev) that has the union of both Branches.
  - The **bottom** picture shows what it would look like after _Rebasing_ dev ONTO master with `git rebase master dev`.
 Note that the Commits from dev are replayed onto master from the point dev diverged from master [they're new Commits - denoted C6', C7' etc] and the original Commits are discarded.
 Commit C9' (the final replayed dev Commit) has all the code as if work on dev Branch had commenced after all the work on master was done (same as being merged).
-    Tip: the master Branch can be moved to where dev is (C9') with `git branch master -f` since dev is already Checkedout.
+    Tip: the master Branch can be moved to where dev is (C9') with `git branch master -f` since dev is already Checked out.

 **Merge/Rebase Conflicts**: If there's a conflict with a certain file/files it's helpful to use a GUI tool that can show the Differing Lines (difftool).
 But Git will handle different parts of the same file that are changed that don't conflict, and for when the same lines _are_ changed it will indicate IN the file.